Ready for school

 Transitional objects (soft toys) are helpful to many young children as part of positive sleep association.

-I’ve tried all of the above and my baby is still waking frequently!
+I’ve tried all of the above and my baby is still waking frequently

 Some babies take longer than others to respond to a routine and settle into good sleep habits.
 Look after yourself.
 Almost all adults find interrupted sleep makes them feel tired and irritable, and relationships can suffer.
-For further advice see the useful resources below:

 Accessibility tools